 The following are commonly advised to help promote sleep and are often all that is necessary:

 - Reduce caffeine - do not have any food, medicines, or drinks that contain caffeine or other stimulants for six hours before bedtime (see above).
-Some people have found that cutting out caffeine completely through the entire day has helped.
+Some people have found that cutting out caffeine completely through the day has helped.

 - Do not smoke within six hours before bedtime.